Donny Osmond Shares 1976 Pic From ‘Donny & Marie Show’ Days With Instagram

 Throwing it back to 1976 for a taping of the #DonnyandMarie show in front of a live studio audience on stage 6 at the KTLA Studios in #Hollywood.
 Sid and Marty Krofft, pictured with us here, produced the show for the first two seasons.
 I have such great memories when I look at the four of us in this photo — Marie and I had no idea of the great things that lay ahead!
 That TV show literally changed our lives.
 Thank you for sharing this gem, @SidKrofft. #TBT

-The image captured a time in television when variety shows ruled the airwaves.
-Donny and Marie’s series was the number one-ranked show in its time slot on Friday evenings on ABC for almost the entire length of its run on the network.
+The snapshot captured a time when variety shows ruled the airwaves.
+Donny and Marie’s series was the No. 1-ranked show in its time slot on Friday evenings on ABC for almost the entire length of its run.

 In response, Sid Krofft posted his own message in the comments section of the pic.
 He revealed to Donny’s fans that he was “thrilled” to have his longtime friend share the image.
 He noted that the experience changed his life as well and called it a “thrill” to work with Donny and the entire Osmond family.

-Fans of the singer loved the throwback photo.
-They shared their feelings regarding the image with Instagram.
+Fans of the singer loved the throwback photo and shared their feelings in the comments section.

 “Such a simpler, happier time for our country,” remarked one follower.

 “As a child, I dreamed of being in that studio audience but never made it.
-Maybe that is why I have wanted to attend your shows in later years so many times!!!” stated a second longtime fan of the brother and sister entertainment duo.
+Maybe that is why I have wanted to attend your shows in later years so many times!!!” stated a second longtime fan of the brother-and-sister entertainment duo.

 “I remember watching it all the time I loved it great memories from a great show my two idols,” said a third Instagram user.

 “Little Bit Country/ Little Bit Rock N Roll.
-Never missed it!!” stated a fourth fan.
+Never missed it!!” stated a fourth admirer.